-Follow Shelly Fryer on Twitter @sfryer, where she shares a variety of educational resources, strategies, ideas, and examples of her students’ work.
-Shelly also curates educationally focused articles on Flipboard in several freely available magazines.
+Shelly is most active now (as of fall 2023) on Facebook, but her older tweets on Twitter are still available on @sfryer, where she shared a variety of educational resources, strategies, ideas, and examples of her students’ work.
+Shelly also curated (in the past) educationally focused articles on Flipboard in several freely available magazines.

 Learn more about Shelly’s passion for meaningful technology integration in the classroom by watching her 2 minute application from 2015 for the PBS Digital Innovator’s Program.